bonitasoft/bonita-cloud-doc/md/URL-customization.md

 You can request to customize your domain to have an URL that uses a domain different from the default one (* bonitacloud.com).

 :::info
-**Note:** You will need to own the targeted domain and delegate its management to Bonita.
+**Note:** You will need to own the targeted domain or subdomain and delegate its management to Bonita.
 :::

 ## Requesting a URL customization